 - Art therapy

 According to the National Institute for Mental Illness, approximately 52.9 percent of adult Americans (about one in five) are affected by some type of mental illness each year.
 Here are some of the common mental illnesses that counselors work with:

 - Obsessive-compulsive disorder

 - Panic disorder

 - Post-traumatic stress disorder

 - Social phobia

 You Have the Desire—Now Find Your School

 Use your desire to help others by finding the right counseling degree program from a top accredited school today.
-The U.S. Bureau of Labor Statistics predicts that job opportunities in counseling are favorable and job openings are expected to exceed the number of students graduating from counseling schools.
+The U.S. Bureau of Labor Statistics predicts that job opportunities in counseling are favorable, with a 22.1% job growth rate for mental health and substance abuse counselors through 2031, and job openings are expected to exceed the number of students graduating from counseling schools.

 No matter what type of counseling program you complete, professionals in every field foster respect and trust.
 Combined with such a positive job outlook, a career in counseling is a win-win all the way.